To preserve the life they deserve as a young adult.

 Wait, they don’t teach kids one of the most important and responsible things to learn in order to be successful in life… why the hell not?!?
 Umm (thumbs twiddling)…. they can’t.

 Too many vested interests need sheep for shearing and hogs to slaughter.
-They wait with open arms to prey upon your smiling graduates, leading them carefully into a life in chains.
+They wait with open arms to prey upon your smiling grads, leading them carefully into a life in chains led by the loan daddy and his loan sharks.

 First up is none other than the broken higher education system.